 Jeanne Leffingwell

-What adults have to say about Jeanne’s Art and Teaching
+What parents and teachers have to say about Jeanne’s Art and Teaching

 “My students loved this project.
 They volunteered to stay in for recess.
 They really enjoyed the opportunity of being ‘Beading Buddies’ with the 1st and 2nd graders.”